decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ### ProofGen

-A signature proof of knowledge generating algorithm that creates a zero-knowledge proof of knowledge of a signature while selectively disclosing messages from a signature given a vector of messages, a vector of indices of the revealed messages, the signer's public key, and a presentation header (see [Presentation header selection](#presentation-header-selection) for more details).
+This operation computes a zero-knowledge, proof of knowledge of a signature, while optionally selectively disclosing from the original set of signed messages.
+The "prover" may also supply a presentation header (see [Presentation header selection](#presentation-header-selection) for more details).

 If an application chooses to pass the indexes of the generators instead, then it will also need to pass the indexes of the generators corresponding to the revealed messages.

 ```
-proof = ProofGen(PK, (msg_1,..., msg_L), (H_1,..., H_L), RevealedIndexes, signature, header, ph)
+proof = ProofGen(PK, signature, header, ph, (msg_1,..., msg_L), (H_1,..., H_L), RevealedIndexes)

 Inputs:

+- PK (REQUIRED), an octet string of the form outputted by the SkToPk operation.
-- PK, octet string in output form from SkToPk.
+- signature (REQUIRED), an octet string of the form outputted by the Sign operation.
+- header (OPTIONAL), an octet string containing context and application specific information.
+If not supplied, it defaults to an empty string.
+- ph (OPTIONAL), octet string.
-- msg_1,..., msg_L, octet strings.
+- msg_1,..., msg_L (OPTIONAL), octet strings.
 Messages in input to Sign.
-- H_1,..., H_L, points of G1.
+- H_1,..., H_L (OPTIONAL), points of G1.
 The generators in input to Sign.
-- RevealedIndexes, vector of unsigned integers.
+- RevealedIndexes (OPTIONAL), vector of unsigned integers.
 Indexes of revealed messages.
-- signature, octet string in output form from Sign.
-- header, an optional octet string containing context and application specific
-          information.
-If not supplied, it defaults to an empty string.
-- ph, octet string.

 Parameters:

-- Ciphersuite_ID, octet string.
+- Ciphersuite_ID (REQUIRED), octet string.
 The unique ID of the ciphersuite.
-- H_s, point of G1.
+- H_s (REQUIRED), point of G1.
 The generator for the blinding value of the signature.
-- H_d, point of G1.
+- H_d (REQUIRED), point of G1.
 The generator used to sign the signature domain.

 Outputs: